A Journey Within and Beyond Methamphetamines

 • Psychosis

 Meth is linked to Parkinson’s disease, as well, due to the neurotoxic impact on dopaminergic systems in the brain.
 Brain imaging studies of methamphetamine users indicate atrophy, or deterioration, in several key brain areas.
-The need for meth addiction treatment and the risk of overdose, while not as high as some, is still high and can result in death preceded by convulsions and coma.
-Withdrawals of meth addiction treatment are complicated to override, nearly impossible to get through without meth addiction treatment community support.
+The need for women’s meth addiction treatment and the risk of overdose, while not as high as some, is still high and can result in death preceded by convulsions and coma.
+Withdrawals of meth addiction treatment are complicated to override, and nearly impossible to get through without meth addiction treatment community support groups as a part of the overall recovery process.

-They include powerful drug craving, intense anxiety, profoundly negative mood, loss of motivation, sleep disturbances, and vivid nightmares.
+They include powerful drug cravings, intense anxiety, profoundly negative mood, loss of motivation, sleep disturbances, and vivid nightmares.
 A substance that stimulates speedy, high feelings that mimic aliveness, adrenaline, and excitement, and at the same time amplifies sexual drive (which is ultimately about our sacred draw towards energetic union) is a real below-the-belt type of trickster.
-The spirit of needing meth addiction treatment appeals to our deepest wounds, temporarily creating those sensations many of us miss most in our disconnected, spiritually dead, and heartbroken lives.
+It is truly a dangerous drug.
+The spirit of needing to engage in meth addiction treatment program appeals to our deepest wounds, temporarily creating those sensations many of us miss most in our disconnected, spiritually dead, and heartbroken lives.
+Substance abuse disorders are known to have this effect, and that is why, substance abuse treatment programs are so vital for illicit drugs.

-The drug can be used to induce a nearly ecstatic state temporarily, generally reserved for spiritual union – during which we get to glimpse what it would be like to be fully awake, connected, and enlivened, exchanging energies with others in a divine merge.
+This highly addictive drug can be used to induce a nearly ecstatic state temporarily, generally reserved for spiritual union – during which we get to glimpse what it would be like to be fully awake, connected, and enlivened, exchanging energies with others in a divine merge.
 And yet it is an illusion – crystal meth’s simple design was to be destructive, to create pathways in the body and brain that house a psychotic spirit that wants to consume and will destroy us in the process if we do not wrest ourselves free.
+In our meth addiction treatment program, we treat meth addiction in such a way that meth addicts will finally experience their freedom.

 The nature behind the spreading crystal meth epidemic is indeed a hungry ghost, never sated.
 In the words of Gabor Mate, author of In the Realm of Hungry Ghosts: Close Encounters with Addiction, “Addictions provide fleeting pleasure or gratification, but never leave you satisfied.”
-Certain synthetic or lab-manufactured drugs are so devastating to the human body, mind, and soul that it is a wonder that we, as a species, continue to want them to be manufactured.
+Certain synthetic or lab-manufactured drugs are so devastating to the human body, mind, and soul that it is a wonder that we, as a species, continue to want such an illicit drug to be manufactured.

 Some effort has been made to curb, control, and at least stop colluding with the synthesis of illegal methamphetamines.
 For example, attempts have been made to outlaw the production and distribution of some of the chemicals needed to cook meth.
 But those efforts are undermined by pharma interests fighting any legislation that calls for chemical companies to stop production for fear of a loss of profit.

-Simultaneously, some meth addiction treatment specialists, like Mate, argue for deregulation and unconditional treatment, curing users from within by working with the fragmented psyche through therapeutic approaches, with total compassion rather than criminalization.
+Simultaneously, some meth addiction treatment specialists, like Mate, argue for deregulation and unconditional drug rehab treatment, curing users from within by working with the fragmented psyche through therapeutic approaches, with total compassion rather than criminalization.
 These attempts are equally resisted.
 Either way, it seems that although its severe addictiveness and destructive potential on our communities have been recognized, the allure of crystal meth for users and peddlers alike is still irresistible to us.
+Therefore, the reason for our meth addiction treatment program.

 Until a systemic solution becomes possible, the way for us to be freed, collectively, is for each of us, one by one, to do so.
 If you need help and are ready to seek meth addiction treatment, Villa Kali Ma is a place where you can free yourself of its destruction.
-In a meth addiction treatment environment of fierce, unconditional defense of your right to live free and govern your spirit, we will treat you, heal you, rehabilitate and repair you, and give you the support you will need to maintain your freedom from meth addiction, over time.
-Please know that you will be met with love and power, compassion, and forgiveness here in our meth addiction treatment community of healing and sobriety at Villa Kali Ma.
+In a meth addiction treatment environment of fierce, unconditional defense of your right to live free and govern your spirit, we will treat you, heal you, rehabilitate and repair you, and give you the support you will need to maintain your freedom from meth addiction and drug abuse, over time.
+Please know that you will be met with love, power, compassion, and forgiveness here in our meth addiction treatment community of healing and sobriety at Villa Kali Ma.

-Meth Addiction is infamous in the world of addiction treatment for being particularly damaging, causing significant harm to women’s physical bodies, mental-emotional capacities, and their lives at large.
+Meth addiction is infamous in the world of meth rehab addiction treatment for being particularly damaging, causing significant harm to women’s physical bodies, mental-emotional capacities, and their lives at large.

-With hard work, dedication, surrender to the process and sufficient healing support, women suffering from Meth Addiction can go on to live meaningful, connected lives in recovery.
+With hard work, dedication, surrender to the process, and sufficient healing support, women suffering from meth addiction can go on to live meaningful, connected lives in addiction recovery.

-Meth Addiction is defined as being unable to stop using the substance methamphetamine, also called meth and crystal meth.
-Methamphetamine is a cousin of amphetamine, or speed.
+Meth addiction is defined as being unable to stop using the substance methamphetamine, also known as meth.
+Methamphetamine is a cousin of amphetamine or speed.
 Meth is different from speed due to its chemical components, which include known neurotoxins, such as ammonia (an ingredient in windshield wiper fluid), that contribute to its corrosive impacts on the physical body.

-Crystal meth is widespread in the United States in part because of its low manufacturing cost, and is often made in homemade labs.
+Meth is widespread in the United States in part because of its low manufacturing cost and is often made in homemade labs.

 Symptoms of Meth Addiction

-Like all addiction, Meth Addiction follows a pattern of increasing dependence physically, emotionally, and mentally on a substance that has severe negative consequences for the person.
+Like all addictions, meth addiction follows a pattern of increasing dependence physically, emotionally, and mentally on a substance that has severe negative consequences for the person.

-The overarching pattern of all addictions is recognizable in the case of Meth Addiction.
-Hallmark signs of tolerance, withdrawals, and inability to stop using the substance even in the face of serious life consequences characterize this life-threatening disease.
+The overarching pattern of all addictions is recognizable in the case of meth addiction.
+Hallmark meth addiction signs of tolerance, severe withdrawal symptoms, and inability to stop using the substance even in the face of serious life consequences characterize this life-threatening disease.

 Tolerance means needing higher and more frequent doses of a substance to achieve the same high.
-Due to tolerance, meth addicted women eventually become consumed with getting high if only just to fend off the intense unease of withdrawals.
+Due to tolerance, meth-addicted women eventually become consumed with getting high if only just to fend off the intense unease of severe withdrawal symptoms.
 The risk of overdose lies in this situation of needing ever higher doses of a substance that is also toxic to her body.

-Withdrawals refer to physical, emotional and mental discomforts that overwhelm you when you are not able to get your fix, thus setting you up to use again, partially to defer the physical and psycho-emotional pain of withdrawal itself.
+Severe withdrawal symptoms refer to physical, emotional, and mental discomforts that overwhelm you when you are not able to get your fix, thus setting you up to use again, partially to defer the physical and psycho-emotional pain of withdrawal itself.

-Signs of Meth Addiction include not being able to abstain from meth despite wishing to stop, returning to using meth after a period of abstinence, changing one’s mind about quitting, self-deception and denial of the severity of the problem, and an overall pattern of increasing negative impacts to one’s physical, emotional, and behavioral state.
-As with all addictions, Meth Addiction targets a person’s character and willpower.
-The ability to say no to the drug disappears and is replaced with compulsion and obsession.
+Signs of meth addiction include not being able to abstain from meth despite wishing to stop, returning to using meth after a period of abstinence, changing one’s mind about quitting, self-deception and denial of the severity of the problem, and an overall pattern of increasing negative impacts to one’s physical, emotional, and behavioral state.
+As with all addictions, meth addiction targets a person’s character and willpower.
+The ability to say no to the drug disappears and is replaced with compulsion and obsession to engage in meth use instead.

-One of the negative impacts of Meth Addiction is the gradual loss of control over one’s external life and the many problems that accrue due to usage of the drug.
-Such problems include health consequences associated with using, such as degradation of skin and teeth, as well as other tissues of the body.
+One of the negative impacts of meth addiction is the gradual loss of control over one’s external life and the many problems that accrue due to usage of the drug.
+Such problems include health consequences associated with using, such as degradation of skin, severe tooth decay, possible kidney failure, as well as other tissues of the body.

 Causes of Meth Addiction

-Meth Addiction has multiple causes.
+There are multiple causes for meth addiction.
 From the societal side, meth production is a lucrative illegal business that has gained traction for reasons of economic viability.

 Due to its almost instantly habit-forming properties, meth is similar to crack cocaine in that it frequently ensures immediate creation of “customers for life”, sometimes after only one or two uses of the drug.
 At the same time, meth has relatively low production costs and can be synthesized in local, home-made labs relatively easily and without dependence on substances sourced outside the United States.